• Work

 Banana Boat

-Banana Boat wanted to launch a new sunscreen for men which was a really great idea for a number of reasons; the main one being that men have higher rates of skin cancer than women but a shockingly low percentage of them report using sunscreen (insert comment about women being smarter than men here).
-Enter Banana Boat Triple Defense for Men, the only sunscreen specifically designed (less greasy, less girly smelling, manly black bottle) for dudes.
-And when you have a product that not only fills a need, but also has a well-defined benefit, creating ads for said product is both easy and fun.
-Okay...it's never easy and it wasn't always fun but I think these spots, directed by D.A.D.D.Y., turned out pretty good.
+Banana Boat wanted to launch a new sunscreen for men which was a really great idea.
+Enter Banana Boat Triple Defense for Men, the only sunscreen specifically designed for dudes (less greasy, less girly smelling, manly black bottle).
+When you have a product that not only fills a need but also has a well-defined benefit, creating ads for said product is both easy and fun.
+Okay, it's never easy and it wasn't always fun but I think these spots, directed by D.A.D.D.Y., turned out pretty good.

 Blue Cross Blue Shield

-Blue Cross Blue Shield of California wanted to talk to consumers about their awesome health and vision coverage online.
+Blue Cross Blue Shield of California wanted to talk to consumers about their awesome health and vision coverage.
 And as fascinating as these two topics are, the client was aware that

-grabbing people's attention while they are busy doing other fascinating things online (like posting pictures of themselves eating a banh-mi sandwich for instance) was and is difficult.
+grabbing people's attention while they are busy doing other fascinating things online was and still is difficult.
 So they asked us for ways to engage people in a playful and relevant way.
 These rich media banners did just that, if I do say so myself.

 Nestlé